miroapp/api-clients/packages/typescript-node/docs/quickstack-auth.md

-# Miro Node.js client quickstart guide (Using OAuth 2.0 and Express framework)
+# Miro Node.js client quick start guide with OAuth 2.0 and Express

+Build a simple app based on the Miro Node.js client library, the OAuth 2.0 code grant flow, and the Express JavaScript web framework.

+## Goal

+This quick start guide helps you familiarize yourself with the [Miro REST API 2.0](https://developers.miro.com/reference/api-reference) and the [OAuth 2.0 authorization code grant flow](https://www.oauth.com/oauth2-servers/server-side-apps/authorization-code/) by building a simple app that uses the Miro Node.js client library.

-In this guide, you will learn how to get started with the Miro REST API by using OAuth 2.0 authorization code flow.
-We will cover setting up an Express HTTP server that uses Miro client library to implement authorization and token management for users.
+The guide also walks you through setting up a web server based on the [Express](https://expressjs.com/) framework.
+Express uses the Miro Node.js client library to implement authorization and token management for users.

-At the end of this guide, you will have a simple application that will prompt users for installation and print a list of all boards the user has access to.
+At the end of the guide, you'll have built a simple app that prompts users for installation )this triggers the OAuth authorization flow), and then prints a list of all the boards the current user has access to.

-### Prerequisites
+## Prerequisites

 - Node.js v10+ (check with `node --version`)
 - Prepare App data needed for the client: